29 Lessons I Learned In 29 Years

 15. The abyss of our fear can only be entered with the courage to follow this fear.

-16. If we hide from our truth, no one would be able to see us as well.
+16. If we hide from our truth, no one would be able to see us for who we truly are when we allow ourselves to be seen.

 17. Sharing is a form of caring: there will always be someone benefiting from our gifts and passions.